 Manufacturers are now leaving China as labor and upkeep costs start becoming too expensive.
 Vietnam, with minimal regulations and low prices, is emerging as a new favorite.

-The next place on this list is a better choice for real estate investment.
-But stock investors will especially find Vietnam interesting.
+Our next country on this list is a better choice for real estate investment.
+Yet stock investors will especially find Vietnam interesting.

 Cambodia had a rough few decades under the Khmer Rouge.
-But this small nation in the heart of Indochina put its dark past behind it and is now one of the fastest growing on the planet.
+But this small nation in the heart of Indochina put its dark past behind it and is now one of the fastest growing economies on the planet.

 Cambodia is probably the easiest place on this list to conduct business in.
 Foreigners can own 100% of a local business along with freehold property in their own name.

 Furthermore, Cambodia uses the U.S. Dollar as its main currency.
 We aren’t exactly fans of the dollar, but compared to others in the region like the Vietnamese Dong and Malaysian Ringgit, it’s a big improvement which substantially limits currency risk.

 If you want to either buy stocks or real estate in Cambodia, you’ll need to make a visit to either set up a local brokerage account or transfer the property.

 Phnom Penh, Cambodia is among the few capital cities in the world where you can buy real estate in the city center for below US$1,000 per square meter.

 This landlocked country shares borders with five other nations – namely Myanmar, Cambodia, Thailand, Vietnam, and China.
 That mean Laos boasts a greater number of land borders than anywhere else in Southeast Asia.